hpssjellis/maker100-xiaoML-kit/2026-README.md

-For Arduino IDE Boardsfor both the Xioa-Esp32s3 and XIAO ML Kit Search for ESP and look for XIAO ESP32S3
+For Arduino IDE Boards for both the Xioa-Esp32s3 and XIAO ML Kit Search for ESP32 and install the board, then look for XIAO ESP32S3 specific board
-Note: No Preferences needed the Expressiff board is properly listed.
-Do not install the Arduino ESP32 board just the official Espressiff board.
+Note: No Preferences needed the Espressif board is properly listed.
+Do not install the Arduino ESP32 board just the official Espressif board.

 Video showing how to setup the XiaoEsp32s3.
 There are also lots of other instructions online to help with setup.